 Whether you have a full household with kids and pets or a quiet home with minimal unpredictability, rooms with spotless, carpet will inevitably experience a food or drink stain.
 We cherish a plush carpet pile for its comforting fibers and pristine appearance, and we aim to keep our carpet looking new for as long as possible.
-You can explore our Leicester Flooring showroom in Asheville, NC for the perfect combination of carpet factors such as stain resistance and fiber type to serve your household needs.
+You can explore our Leicester Flooring showroom in Hendersonville, NC for the perfect combination of carpet factors such as stain resistance and fiber type to serve your household needs.
 In addition to installing your home’s ideal carpet, make sure to review our helpful tips for how to remove these common carpet stains.

 When you notice a stain on your carpet, begin your stain removal procedure as soon as you can to prevent permanent stains from forming and moisture absorption within the pile.

 Before using a cleaning product, try to remove the stain with warm water!
 First use a spoon or dull knife to remove any solid material, starting from the outside of the stain to reduce spreading.
 Now blot the liquid stain with paper towels or a white towel, using warm water to remove the stain.
 Avoid using any cleaner with a pH of 10 or higher to avoid carpet damage.

 If warm water does not completely remove the stain and you need to use a gentle cleaning solution, it’s extremely important to identify your common carpet stain first.

 Common Water-Based Stains: Beer, Wine, Liquor, Juices, Soda, Baby Formula, Candy, Food, Marker, Watercolor Paint, Latex Paint, Soil, Pet Poop, Vomit, Blood.

 Greasy, Oil-Based Stains: Chocolate, Peanut Butter, Spaghetti, Gum, Glue, Crayon, Cosmetics.